What's going on in the rest of the book?

-Jane is flattered, but Elizabeth sees the sisters as simply being incredibly snooty.
+- Jane is flattered, but Elizabeth still sees the sisters as simply being incredibly snooty.

-Elizabeth sees that Jane is falling for Bingley, but also sees that the general public is unlikely to see her affection for the man, since Jane is always perfectly composed.
+- She also sees that Jane is falling for Bingley, but it's hard to tell because Jane is always perfectly composed.

-Elizabeth tells her friend Charlotte about this, and Charlotte replies that Jane had better show some interest in Bingley in order to keep him interested.
+- Charlotte thinks this is a bad move.
+She tells Lizzy that Jane had better show some interest in Bingley in order to keep him interested.

-Charlotte's father, Sir Lucas, entreats Elizabeth to dance with Mr. Darcy, but she refuses.
-Her resistance entices Mr. Darcy.
+- Charlotte's father, Sir Lucas, entreats Elizabeth to dance with Mr. Darcy, but she refuses.

 - Mr. Darcy isn't exactly used to being refused, so that's pretty much the perfect way to get his attention.

 - While Mr. Darcy is contemplating Elizabeth, Miss Bingley strolls up hoping for a good snark.
 Instead, Mr. Darcy says he has been having a nice time admiring Elizabeth Bennet.